DDejviDD/CLD_Lab6_Curchod_Bryan_Muaremi_Dejvid/README.md

 ![Creating the hosts file](./img/Task3_1.png "Creating the hosts file")

 Then we added the following instructions in the file.
-We have broken the file contents up across multiple lines so that it fits on the page, but it is all on one line in our file, without any backslashes.
+The content shown here is formated to fit in the page and to better be readable.
+In the real file, the content is on a single line (the backslashes here represent a new line).

 ```
 testserver ansible_ssh_host=3.92.213.119 \